-The Alumni Award of Distinction winner will attend a celebration in his or her honour at the invitation of the Alumni Association and School.
+The Alumni Award of Distinction winner will attend a celebration in their honour at the invitation of the Alumni Association and College.
 They will be asked to share wisdom and insight into their accomplishments as a Keynote Speaker and participate in the Prefect Installation ceremony, inspiring the next generation of leaders.
 An annual graduation scholarship sponsored by the HSC Alumni Association will be named for the recipient of the Award of Distinction and presented to a graduate to aid in higher learning endeavours.

 2005 Mr. Colin B. Glassco '61 2006 Dr. Sheila Singh '90 2007 Dr. Gail Robinson '60 2008 Mr. Steven H. Paikin '78 2009 Mr. Ronald S. Bremner '67 2010 Mr. Robert Young '72 2011 The Honourable Mr. Justice Randall Scott Echlin '69 2012 Mr. John C. van Nostrand '67 2013 The Honourable Coulter A. Osborne '50 2015 Mr. Robb W. Webb '74 2016 Ms. Naina Kapur '78 & Prof. Ratna Kapur '78 2017 Mr. Colin McNairn '56 2018 Ms. Lori Morris '82 2019 Mr. Warren Dakin '78